GraceKeane/theory-algos-project/README.md

 ```

 ## SHA512 Overview
+There are numerous secure hash algorithms such as the SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224 and SHA-512/256.
+These are used for computation of condensed representation of electronic data.
+When a message of any length  less than 2^64 bits (for SHA-1, SHA-224 and SHA-256) or less than 2^128 bits (for SHA-384, SHA-512, SHA-512/224 and SHA-512/256) is input to a hash algorithm.
+The result is a specific output also known as a message digest.
+These digests range in length from 160 to 512 bits, depending on the algorithm.

+The hash algorithms have secure in their name because, for a given algorithm, it is computationally infeasible to find a message that corresponds to a given message digest or to find two different messages that produce the same message digest.
+Any change at all to a message will give a different result.

 Explain & why is it important?

 The SHA512 is part of a set of crytographic hash functions designed by the United States National Security (NSA) an published in 2001 [4].
 The SHA512 is a hashing algorithm that performs a hashing function on given data.
 The algorithm needs certain variables in order for the algorithm to be solved.